Homemade Crunchy Garlic Potato Wedges

 Coconut oil is high in healthy saturated fats that have different effects than most other fats in your diet.
 Coconut oil can boost fat burning and provide your body and brain with quick energy.
-It is is one of the few foods that can be classified as a "superfood."
-(Healthline)
+According to Healthline, it is one of the few foods that can be classified as a "superfood."

-And the health properties of potatoes, baked, not fried, and skin on, will surprise you.
-Many of the vitamins in most foods, is in the skin.
-Eating your potato wedges skin on provides you with a number of vitamins and minerals, like nearly half of your daily value of vitamin C, more potassium than a banana, a good amount of vitamin B6, fiber, magnesium, and antioxidants that have been proven to be great for your brain.
-(PotatoGoodness)
+And the health properties of potatoes—baked, not fried, and skin on—will surprise you.
+Many of the vitamins in potatoes are in the skin.
+According to PotatoGoodness, eating your potato wedges skin-on provides you with a number of vitamins and minerals, including nearly half of your daily value of vitamin C, more potassium than a banana, a good amount of vitamin B6, fiber, magnesium, and antioxidants that have been proven to be great for your brain.

-I bet you didn't know that you were getting so many great vitamins and minerals from something as simple as Homemade Potato Wedges.
-Unfortunately, if you were to purchase these from the store frozen and fry them at home, you would lose the majority of those nutrients through commercial processing.
+I bet you didn't know that you could get so many great vitamins and minerals from something as simple as homemade potato wedges.
+Unfortunately, if you were to purchase these from the store frozen and fry them at home, you would lose the majority of those nutrients due to commercial processing.

-And not only are these better for you, they're cheaper as well.
+Not only are these better for you—they're cheaper as well.
 All you need is a simple bag of potatoes and some seasonings.
 Enjoy!